Ahmed-Atmani/sChemeInterpreter/README.md

 ## To do
 1. **Lambda's:**
     1. Make FreeS_Lambda/CopyS_Lambda functions
-    1. Fix () for e.g. lambda's with no args

 1. **Definition of variables:**
     1. Define should overwrite definition of existing identifier